 - Waterproof hiking shoes with good traction are essential for this trek.
 You’ll encounter lots of streams and muddy areas on the trail that can be slippery.
 A normal pair of sneakers won’t provide enough support to prevent a fall.

 - Try to avoid this hike on a rainy day due to increased amounts of slippery surfaces on the trail.
 Plus, crummy weather will ruin the incredible views of this alluring lake.

 - Bring a portable charger for your camera (or cell phone) since you’ll likely take tons of pictures.
 The viewpoint overlooking Sørvágsvatn might be the most stunning image you’ll see in the Faroe Islands.

 - If your GPS works, the trail to Trælanípa and Bøsdalafossur is on Google Maps.
 You’ll also find a map of the area at the trailhead that marks the path.

 Save this post on your Pinterest account in your ‘Faroe Islands Travel board’ and find it back easily next time.

 We love to hear from you

 Thanks for checking out our guide to the Sørvágsvatn hike.
 Hopefully, this has provided the information you need to plan an exciting trip to this scenic location on the Faroe Islands.
-Want to know what else to do?
-Check out our full travel guide of the Faroe Islands.
 If you have experiences from this Faroe Islands hike, or if you have a question, please leave a comment below.